 Study Objective and Scope

-- formulate a development plan for NDAs taking into consideration the latest planning circumstances, community aspirations and development needs;
+- formulated a development plan for NDAs taking into consideration the latest planning circumstances, community aspirations and development needs;

-- carry out engineering studies to review, evaluate and establish the engineering feasibility of the development and infrastructure for the NDAs; and
+- carried out engineering studies to review, evaluate and establish the engineering feasibility of the development and infrastructure for the NDAs; and

-- undertake Environmental Impact Assessment including Heritage Impact Assessment to establish environmental acceptability of the development and infrastructure for the NDAs.
+- undertaken Environmental Impact Assessment including Heritage Impact Assessment to establish environmental acceptability of the development and infrastructure for the NDAs.